socialize/socialize-sdk-ios/Documentation/sphinx/source/push_notifications.rst

 Step 3: Keys/Certificates for your App ID for APNS
 --------------------------------------------------------------------------------

-* Click the 'configure' button for your 'Production Push SSL Certificate' on the right hand side.
+* Click the 'configure' button for your desired certificate ('Production Push SSL Certificate' or 'Development Push SSL Certificate') on the right hand side.
 Follow the directions given to you by Apple **very carefully**.

 .. note::

-    * We currently don’t support development push certificates
     * You don’t have to use your primary Keychain key as the identifier, nor does it have to connect to your developer account.
 You can make a new keychain in Keychain Access, and use that to handle the Certificate Signing Request.
 This can be especially useful if you need to share this between multiple developers.

 .. image:: images/add_certificates.png